 Ezra lives with his stepfather and his mother.
 At home, duties include carrying water and running errands.
 His stepfather is not employed and his mother is sometimes employed as a seller in the market.
 There are 2 children in the family.

-Your love and support will help Ezra to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Ezra in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Ezra lives on the plains of Kibera, home to approximately 100,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The most commonly spoken language is Kiswahili.